cloudmelon/Cloud-Native-Playbook/02 - Rolling updates and rollbacks.md

 **--record** flag records informaiton about the updates so that it can be rolled back later.

-## Play 3 : Rollbacks
+## Play 3 : Rollback

-**Rollbacks** allow us to revert to a previsou state.
+**Rollback** allow us to revert to a previsou state.
 For example, if a rolling update breaks someting, we can quickly recover by using a rollback.

 Or simply using :